Compare Tree Removal Estimates Now

 Under common law, trees that exist on property lines are considered to be owned by parties on both sides of the property line and so if the tree has to be removed, they will share the costs of removal.

 However, if the tree was planted by one of the neighbors, then they are the ones who have to bear the full costs of the removal.
 This is because by planting the tree on the property line, they essentially encroached on your property by planting part of the tree on your property.
-And since they are the ones that caused the problem, they are usually the ones who are required to bear the costs of remedying the situation.
+And since they are the ones who caused the problem, they are usually the ones who are required to bear the costs of remedying the situation.

 Can I ask my neighbor to cut his trees?